pwang55/Weight_Creation_Mask2Science/README.md

 > done
 ```

 If full_file_path/filename is given, second argument path will be ignored.
-Otherwise, 2nd argument path will be usedto locate the filename given in 1st argument.
+Otherwise, 2nd argument path will be used to locate the filename given in 1st argument.

 This script takes corrected_zwicky1953_4ne_0001.fits as input (example filename), creates corrected_zwicky1953_4ne_0001.wt.fits, then mask corrected_*fits with optical filtermask to create science_zwicky1953_4ne_0001.fits and .wt.fits